pyconau/2018.pycon-au.org/speak.md

 PyCon Australia has a budget for providing financial assistance to those who may need it.
 Speakers are very welcome to apply, but please note that financial assistance for speakers is not guaranteed.

-You can read more about our policy and submit a financial assistance application [here](http://2018.pycon-au.org/assistance).
+Read more about our policy and [submit a financial assistance application](http://2018.pycon-au.org/assistance).

 ## Have a question?
 Unsure about anything?

-If you have questions about the CFP process, you can reach us any time at **<mailto:program@pycon-au.org>**.
+If you have questions about the CFP process, you can reach us any time at **[program@pycon-au.org](mailto:program@pycon-au.org]**.